G-Corp/kafe/doc/kafe.md

 * `max_wait_time :: integer()` : The max wait time is the maximum amount of time in milliseconds to block waiting if insufficient data is available at the time the request is issued (default : 1).

+* `retrieve :: all | first` : if the Kafka's response buffer contains more than one complete message ; with `first` we will ignore the remaining data ; with `all` we will parse all complete messages in the buffer (default : first).

 ReplicatID must __always__ be -1.